 .png)

 Today I’m pleased to announce the launch of a new writing series in which I’ll be exploring the intersection of the science of psychology and business success.
 The first piece in the series is now live on Psychology Today under the title “Are You Suffering from Promotion Grief?”.
 In this article I explore why a promotion brings with it the challenge of adjusting our identity to align with the new role.
-Our identity determines what we prioritize, what we pay attention to, and how we define our work relationships.
-Assuming the new role without evaluating how our identity needs to evolve leaves us at-risk of stalling or derailing our career.

 As I traveled across Helsinki, Copenhagen, Stockholm, and London, I met hundreds of leaders eager to move past surface-level leadership formulas.
 What I found was remarkable consistency in their questions and insights — a shared recognition that genuine growth starts with self-awareness.